dansmyers/InterviewQuestionGuide/Recursion_and_Divide-and-Conquer/TilingProblem.md

 Now that we only have 2 x 2 grids (our base-case) left we can fill the remaining cells (this is due to the fact that any 2 x 2 square with 1 missing cell contains exactly 1 L-Shaped set of cells)

 ![alt text](https://github.com/CameronDeLone/Pics/blob/master/8x8-Grid-Quadrants-Filled.jpg "8x8 Grid with Quadrants")

+## Psuedocode:

+n = side length of square (always a power of 2 in this case) p = position of missing tile

+Tile(int n, Point p) {
+  if n = 2:
+    An L-shaped tile fits perfectly in the unused space
+  else:
+    Determine which quadrant p lies in, and place the L-shaped tile so that it lies in every other quadrant i.e. in the center.
+    This is always possible because n is always power of 2.

+Now each quadrant has one "missing tile".
+Keep doing the same thing for each quadrant until the base case is triggered.
+That is, execute Tile(n/2, p)
+Tile(n/2, p1)
+Tile(n/2, p2)
+Tile(n/2, p3)
+(where p1, p2, and p3 are the positions of the points comprising the L shape.)

+## Final Review

+Implement this code to solve for when n = 2^k.

+Test for the following values of k: 1, 2, 3, 4